 • Holding a contentious state

-• Performing mutations on the state based on what the rules say.
+• Performing mutations on the state based on what the rules say, and input from a user (or generally the external world).

 • The code of the program defines the rules